-26% Somewhat Left

 Utah’s demography presents a contrasting backdrop.
 Pew Research shows that 63% of Utah’s population identifies as Christian, with 50% of them being members of the Church of Jesus Christ of Latter-day Saints (Mormons).
 Studies show that Mormons are the most strongly affiliated group with the Republican Party.

-This means Utah leans more conservative, which could explain differing perceptions of the Tribune’s content.
+This means Utah leans more conservative, which could explain differing perceptions of The Salt Lake Tribune’s content.
 The paper may draw mixed reactions depending on readers’ political orientations.

 This Bias score is determined through natural language processing that evaluates the tone, word choice, and opinion embedded in the reporting.
 Recent AI evaluations highlight liberal-leaning narratives in articles discussing the Republican Party and LGBTQ+ issues.